Frequently Asked Questions

 2) What is hazard mitigation?

-Hazard mitigation is any action taken to reduce or eliminate long-term risk to life and property from a natural or man-made hazard.
+Hazard mitigation is any action taken to reduce the long-term risk to people and property from natural and man-made hazard before an event occurs.

 3) Why is this Plan being updated?